-Mating is usually in late summer and gestation around eight months – females give birth in caves to twins in spring, which are weaned by three and a half months but stay with their mother for two years.
+Mating is usually in late summer and gestation around eight months.
+Females give birth in caves in spring, usually to twins, which are weaned by three and a half months but stay with their mother for two years.

 *International Union for Conservation of Nature is the world’s main authority on the conservation status of species.